detain/emurelation/README.md

 ### ☑ TODO

-- Add local platforms for any unmatched nointro/redump/tosec/mame sources
+- merge duplicate emulators in local list
 - remove excess local platforms without at least 1 nointro/redump/tosec/mame match
 - Ensure utf8/foreign/etc characters are supported and getting through, such as " and '
 - Setup source exports for